 Embedded exam questions: Students will write an essay in response to a specific content question on a final exam; using the attached rubric the essays will be scored on a 1-5 scale by at least two faculty members.
 The outcome is met if the student scores a minimum of 3/5.
 Desired results will include students’ ability to utilize key social science terminology correctly and identify and apply relevant theoretical perspectives as well as craft a clear, coherent report.

 Research paper/project: Student papers and/or projects involving questions that require the use of empirical analysis will be evaluated by at least two faculty members.
 Using the attached rubric, the paper/project will be evaluated on a 1-5 scale by at least two faculty.
 The outcome is met if the student scores a minimum of 3/5.
-Desired results will include the extent to which students have identified and correctly used the appropriate methodology and the extent to which they have analyzed the data and used it to draw conclusions or make arguments
+Desired results will include the extent to which students have identified and correctly used the appropriate methodology and the extent to which they have analyzed the data and used it to draw conclusions or make arguments.

+Reflective Exercise:

+Student papers and/or projects involving reflection prompts that require students to critically assess the role of the individual in society with regard to global topics like environmental degradation will be evaluated by at least two faculty members.
+Using the attached rubric, the paper/project will be evaluated on a 1-5 scale by at least two faculty.
+The outcome is met if the student scores a minimum of 3/5.
+Desired results will include the extent to which students have illustrated reflexive self-awareness in their subjective and objective perspectives on the analysis of data.

 Indirect Measures